 How does this work?

 I first would advise that you find yourself a Realtor that you trust, to help you navigate through this process and help you understand it further.
-If you are in the New Canaan , CT area with a home for sale, and have any questions, you may also contact me 203-858-4853.
+If you are in the Fairfield , CT area with a home for sale, and have any questions, you should contact me at (203) 858-4853.